GATE 2026: M.Tech Admission, PSU Jobs & Exam Pattern

 💡GATE 2026 exam details

-Power Systems is the bread-and-butter topic — master it thoroughly for both GATE and PSU interviews.
+For EE, Power Systems is the bread-and-butter topic for both the paper and PSU interviews.

 📅GATE preparation plan - 6 months